-“Janet Tavakoli, the president of Tavakoli Structured Finance and an authority on credit derivatives, has written a reflective memoir about life in the world of finance, and specifically about the ringside seat she occupied in the years leading up to the gravest
+“Janet Tavakoli, the president of Tavakoli Structured Finance and an authority on credit derivatives, has written a reflective memoir about life in the world of finance, and specifically about the ringside seat she occupied in the years leading up to the gravest financial crisis in history.

 “Broeksmit’s life and death is only a small part of the picture Tavakoli draws together, but it may be THE vivid picture that many readers will take away.”

 “Her point throughout, though, is that the culture of global finance is dysfunctional at best, often blatantly criminal, and that its regulators serve as enablers.”

 All About Alpha